 - People like to work with others who are organized and show up on time.

-- It helps you feel more relaxed as you know what you need to get done.
+- It will help him feel more relaxed as he will know what he needs to get done.

-- It helps you to achieve your goals.
+- It helps him to achieve his goals.

-- In the end it makes you have a better and more enjoyable life.
+- In the end it makes him have a better and more enjoyable life.

 Share your organization tips or struggles below.